-Activity C. Short Videos
+Activity D. Short Videos

-UNESCO Chairs and UNITWIN Networks are invited to produce and submit good-quality and creative videos on higher education challenges.
+Organisations or alliances are invited to produce and submit good-quality and creative videos on higher education challenges.
 Keep in mind that videos should:

-- Be short no longer than 4 minutes - Focus on a specific question relating to the Conference purpose or main themes.
-See below a list of illustrative questions (do not hesitate to think creatively and pose challenging, innovative questions and solutions): - o How higher education may become more inclusive? - o How to help students enter, stay and complete higher education? - o How higher education can respond to changing workforce needs? - How higher education may contribute to the sustainability of the planet? - o How to overcome the digital divide in higher education? - Which strategies or practices lead to greater quality in higher education programmes and services? - o How contributions in higher education are essential for developing sciences, humanities, arts? - o How to promote international mobility and/or exchanges in higher education? - What skills does higher education need to develop for present and upcoming generations of youth? - How higher education system may help humans to face challenges posed by the SDGs - How has higher education evolved around you? - Tell a compelling story or pose a clear argument that promotes awareness among key higher education stakeholders, communicates inspiring ideas, invites higher education institutions to change and innovate, and/or provide evidence of good practices to face higher education challenges. - Interview students/other higher education stakeholders on the same question to offer different perspectives. - Comply with ethical criteria: property rights in the use of content and images; ensure consent of individuals participating in the video and its sharing on various social media platforms (including Facebook, Instagram, YouTube, etc.); include credits and mentions of social media accounts as appropriate. - Be in English (if audio uses another language, consider translation into English: subtitles, captions) and saved in a MP4 format. - Be submitted as a shared file (use OneDrive, Google Chrome, WeTransfer or similar platforms) via email to the WHEC2022 Secretariat (whec2022@unesco.org) as soon as they are ready, between August 1, 2021 and March 15, 2022 (11:59 pm, Paris time).
-Please insert one of these titles in the email's subject, as it corresponds with the submission: - UNESCO Chair Short Video
+- Be short no longer than 4 minutes. - Focus on a specific question relating to the Conference purpose or main themes.
+See below a list of illustrative questions (do not hesitate to think creatively and pose challenging, innovative questions and solutions): - O How higher education may become more inclusive? - o How to help students enter, stay and complete higher education? - O How higher education can respond to changing workforce needs? - O How higher education may contribute to the sustainability of the planet? - o How to overcome the digital divide in higher education? - o Which strategies or practices lead to greater quality in higher education programmes and services? - o How contributions in higher education are essential for developing sciences, humanities, arts? - How to promote international mobility and/or exchanges in higher education? - O What skills does higher education need to develop for present and upcoming generations of youth? - o How higher education systems may help humans to face challenges posed by the SDGs? - How has higher education evolved around you? - Tell a compelling story or pose a clear argument that promotes awareness among key higher education stakeholders, communicates inspiring ideas, invites higher education institutions to change and innovate, and/or provide evidence of good practices to face higher education challenges. - Interview students and/or other higher education stakeholders on the same question to offer different perspectives. - Comply with ethical criteria: property rights in the use of content and images; ensure consent of individuals participating in the video and its sharing on various social media platforms (including

+Facebook, Instagram, YouTube, etc.); include credits and mention social media accounts as appropriate.

-- UNITWIN Network Short Video - Only original pieces will be taken into account: the delivered work should be original and unpublished work and confirmed as such when submitted to UNESCO.
+- Be in English if possible (if audio uses another language, consider translation into English: subtitles, captions) and saved in a MP4 format. - Be submitted as a shared file (use OneDrive, Google Chrome, WeTransfer or similar platforms) via email to the WHEC2022 Secretariat (whec2022@unesco.org) as soon as they are ready between August 1, 2021 and March 15, 2022 (11:59 pm, Paris time).
+Please insert the following title in the email's subject: WHEC2022 Short Video. - Only original pieces will be taken into account: the delivered work should be original and unpublished work and confirmed as such when submitted to UNESCO.

-We invite UNESCO Chairs and UNITWIN Networks to keep in mind these other tips:
+We invite organisations or alliances to keep in mind these other tips:

-- Engage higher education experts, professors or students specialised in journalism, communications, social media, knowledge management, community engagement, higher education and/or related fields. - Consider creative, diverse and visual resources: real people, images, sounds, music, pictures, digital animation, etc.
+- Engage professionals or students specialised in journalism, communications, social media, knowledge management, community engagement, higher education and/or related fields. - Consider creative, diverse and visual resources: real people, images, sounds, music, pictures, digital animation, etc.